The Latest Pandemic Shortage: Coins Are The New Toilet Paper

 Just as supplies of toilet paper are finally getting back to normal, the coronavirus has triggered another shortage of something we typically take for granted: pocket change.

-Banks around the country are running low on nickels, dimes, quarters and even pennies.
+Banks around the U.S. are running low on nickels, dimes, quarters and even pennies.
 And the Federal Reserve, which supplies banks, has been forced to ration scarce supplies.

-"It was just a surprise," said Gay Dempsey, who runs the Bank of Lincoln County in Tennessee when she learned of the rationing order.
+"It was just a surprise," said Gay Dempsey, who runs the Bank of Lincoln County in Tennessee, when she learned of the rationing order.
 "Nobody was expecting it."

 Dempsey's bank typically dispenses 400 to 500 rolls of pennies each week.
 Under the rationing order, her allotment was cut down to just 100 rolls, with similar cutbacks in nickels, dimes and quarters.